 |Kindergarten||5 years of age by March 31st on year of admission|

-Our office hours are Monday through Friday from 8:00 a.m. to 4:00 p.m.
-For any additional queries, you may contact us at firstname.lastname@example.org
+Our offices are temporarily closed.
+For any queries, you may contact us at email@example.com

 Lower School comprises 1st to 5th Grade; Upper School comprises 6th Grade and Form I to Form VI.
 The maximum number of pupils per class is 24, although in some courses (e.g. IB Diploma) there are fewer.
 In 1st and 2nd Grade the tutor is accompanied by a support teacher.
 The classrooms in these two levels have been remodelled and are well-appointed, illuminated and ventilated.
 Attractively landscaped gardens and the surrounding lake provide a calm environment that is very conducive to learning.